fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 const result = notes.map(note => note.content)
 ```

-results into an array containing the contents of the notes.
+results in an array containing the contents of the notes.

 This is already pretty close to the React code we used: